 This is where we hit one of those unanswered questions.
 Who were these people to each other?
 At this stage, there is no clue to how they felt about each other.
 Was there really a marriage between Morrell and Madge?
 I can’t find any record of Morrell being married before he married Louise.
 Was there an attraction between Louise and Morrell while he was married to Madge?
-There’s just no way of knowing at this stage.
+There’s just no way of knowing over a century later.
 How did Louise and Madge get along?

 Whatever happened, the paper trail on the trio ends in 1907 and doesn’t resume until November 1912 when Arthur L. Morrell and a Louise Bailey from Peoria, Illinois show up in Kansas City, Missouri without Gypsy Madge and get married.
 The next year, ads for Professor A. L. Morrell appearances start showing up in newspapers across the country.
 Morrell appeared to be working exclusively as a whittler and ignoring his past as a manager of palm readers.